Threat Model

 • Can drop or delay messages (detected by delivery acknowledgments)

-• Can observe connection patterns (mitigated by Tor support)
+• Can observe connection timing patterns (mitigated by timing obfuscation: 30s-5min post-exchange jitter, ±15% sync interval jitter)

 Device Theft